Technologicat/unpythonic/doc/macros.md

 ### Emacs syntax highlighting

-This Elisp snippet can be used to add syntax highlighting for keywords specific to `MacroPy` and `unpythonic.syntax` to your Emacs setup:
+This Elisp snippet can be used to add syntax highlighting for keywords specific to `mcpyrate` and `unpythonic.syntax` to your Emacs setup:

 ```elisp
   (defun my/unpythonic-syntax-highlight-setup ()